InnovAnon-Inc/InnovAnon-Inc.github.io/_pages/prayer.md

 The procedure synchronizes the congregation, so that they might pray in unison.

+When performing the prayer,
+symbols such as the crucifix should be removed from the room or area, or at least removed from view, as it is a symbol of death.

+However, it is acceptable to display an equal-armed cross, at it is a symbol of balance.

 ### Sermon

 The sermon helps to synchronize to congregation in a certain sense--to get them to be of the same spirit.